duncanhawthorne/infinitordle/README.md

 How to play
 -----------

-* infintitordle features four boards each with a secret five-letter word to guess.
+* infinitordle features four boards each with a secret five-letter word to guess.
 * Try guessing the word: a green card means you have a letter in the right place, a yellow card means you have a matching letter but in the wrong place.
 * You have a life for each row of cards.
 * Be sure to match the words before you run out of lives.